i-s-compat-table/i.s.compat.table/README.md

 ## The standard

 According to wikipedia, the information schema (`information_schema`) **is an ANSI-standard** set of read-only views that provide information about all of the **tables, views, columns**, and **procedures** in a database.
-Specifically, the specification for the information_schema views are published in ISO/IEC 9075 pg26, section 4.
+Specifically, the specification for the information_schema views are published in [ISO/IEC 9075][iso/iec-9057].
 [This standard has several versions][version history].

 This implies several crucial points: